 We’ve compiled 51 of the best resources you can use to teach yourself marketing.

 We know that people have different learning styles.
 Not everyone wants to sit in front of a computer screen, and watch someone else talk you through something.

 That’s why we’ve broken each marketing resource into different formats.

 Online courses are one of the best ways to teach yourself marketing if you don’t have tons of spare time.
 That’s because it packages lots of marketing-related tactics — such as content, SEO, and social media — into one course.

 You don’t need bookmarks open for thousands of blog posts.
 One course can teach you a lot about a specific marketing subject.

 However, the downside is that most of them aren’t free.
 You might need to invest a small amount of cash to get access to the course.

 Here are some to start with:

-- CoSchedule Academy: Yup, that’s right!
+- Actionable Marketing Institute: Yup, that’s right!
 We have a library of on-demand marketing courses that teach you how to become a results-driven marketer.
-CoSchedule Academy features 25+ premium courses covering topics like SEO, marketing project management, content marketing, and so much more!
+Actionable Marketing Institute features 25+ premium courses covering topics like SEO, marketing project management, content marketing, and so much more!
 There are even two industry-recognized certifications in Marketing Strategy and Social Strategy.

 - Bruce Clay’s SEO Course: Search engine optimization is a form of marketing that prioritizes traffic from search engines, like Google.
 This course takes you through each stage of SEO — from selecting keywords to target through reporting on your results.